Dennis C. Bottorff

 Dennis C. Bottorff (born 1944) is an American businessman, banker and philanthropist.
-As chairman and chief executive officer of the First American Corporation, he was responsible for its merger with the AmSouth Bancorporation.
+As CEO of the First American Corporation, he oversaw its merger with AmSouth Bancorporation.
 He served as the chairman of the Tennessee Valley Authority from 2010 to 2012.
 He is the co-founder and general partner of Council Capital, a private equity and venture capital firm based in Nashville, Tennessee.
 He is also the co-founder and the chairman of CapStar Bank.

 Early life

 Bottorff was born in 1944.
 He graduated from Vanderbilt University, where he received a Bachelor of Science in engineering in 1966.
 He received a master in business administration from the Kellogg School of Management in 1968.
 He was elected to the Honorary Electrical Engineering Society – Eta Kappa Nu in 1966 and the Honorary Business School Society – Beta Gamma Sigma in 1968.

 Career

-Bottorff joined the Nashville-based Commerce Union Bank (which later was merged into Bank of America) in 1968.
+In 1968, Bottorff joined Commerce Union Bank in Nashville, which later became part of Bank of America.
 He served as its president from 1981 to 1984, and as president and chief executive officer from 1984 to 1987.
 Subsequently, he served as the president of the Sovran Bank.
 He was responsible for its 1990 merger with the Citizens & Southern National Bank and served as president of the surviving organization.

 Bottorff served as the chief executive officer and president of the First American Corporation from 1991 to 1999, and as its chairman from 1994 to 1999.
 He was responsible for its merger with the AmSouth Bancorporation, and served as its chairman until 2001.
-During the merger, he earned "$1.3 million a year in salary and bonuses" as well as AmSouth Bancorporation shares "valued at about $4.1 million."
-He also received "an annual retirement benefit of $1.25 million for the rest of his life."
+During the merger, he received $1.3 million annually in salary and bonuses, plus AmSouth Bancorporation shares worth $4.1 million and a $1.25 million annual retirement benefit for life.

-Bottorff co-founded Council Capital, a private equity and venture capital firm based in Nashville, in 2000.
-He served as a Managing General Partner from 2000 to 2016.
-He remains a senior advisor.
+In 2000, Bottorff co-founded Council Capital, a private equity firm in Nashville, serving as Managing General Partner until 2016.
+He now works as a senior advisor.
 Additionally, Bottorff co-founded the CapStar Bank in 2007.
 He serves as its chairman.
 He also serves as the chairman of NuScriptRX.
 He also served on the board of directors of Ingram Industries from 1990 to 2015.
 He is the namesake of an Ingram Marine Group boat.

 Bottorff served on the boards of directors of the Tennessee Bankers Association and the American Bankers Association.
 He also served on the board of the Financial Services Roundtable.

 Additionally, he served on the board of directors of Dollar General and Shoney's.